WiFiCo/SkiaLizer/README.md

 ## License

-MIT License - do what you want with it.
+MIT License - Do what you want with it.
 Credit is appreciated.

 ---